How To Optimize A Gaming Laptop For VR: Easy Guide 2026

 • Stutter or dropping frames

-• Check for thermal throttling and background processes.
+• Check for thermal throttling, background processes, and VRAM spikes.

 • Tracking issues

-• Avoid reflective surfaces and reduce network interference.
+• Avoid reflective surfaces and reduce network interference if using wireless tracking.

 • Audio or USB dropouts

 • Use direct USB ports.
-Avoid unpowered hubs.
+Avoid unpowered hubs and cheap adapters.

-• Update headset audio drivers and Windows sound settings.
+• Update headset audio drivers and check Windows sound settings (exclusive mode, sample rate).

-If a fix doesn’t work, try a clean driver install.
-That often clears obscure conflicts.
+If a fix doesn’t work, try a clean driver install (use DDU for GPU drivers).
+That often clears obscure conflicts and driver remnants that cause issues.

 Personal experience, mistakes to avoid, and tips